 - Metis membership card issued by a recognized provincial Metis organization associated with the Metis National Council.

 - All applicants must provide a letter of nomination from your high school principal or a representative from a recognized community organization, Indigenous group or rural community.

 - Note: Community organization is defined as a non-profit or geographic entity that serves or represents the target populations (rural, indigenous, or under-served urban).
 Organizations may nominate a maximum of two applicants per application year.

 How to Apply: The deadline to apply to the University of Calgary is March 1, 2019, please see application for admission to the University of Calgary.

-All applicants who express an interest in the scholarship program will be asked to complete a preliminary Pathways to Medicine Scholarship application by March 1, 2019.
+All applicants who express an interest in the program program will be asked to complete a preliminary Pathways to Medicine application by March 1, 2019.

 The Pathways to Medicine Committee will review the preliminary applications and shortlist based on two criteria: that the applicant fits with the vision of the pathways program and that the applicant demonstrates a strong academic ability.
 Shortlisted applicants will be required to complete a full secondary application and take part in an interview process with the committee.